 Cards From TeachersPayTeachers resources– I will often use my stimulus cards from my TPT resources and the ones that I have bought!
-My Flower Garden Sensory Bin For Speech & Language and Mitten Match Up Winter Sensory Bin that helps me cover a lot of goals with one sensory bin activity!
+My Flower Garden Sensory Bin For Speech & Language and Mitten Match-Up Winter Sensory Bin helps me cover a lot of goals with one sensory bin activity!

 Find things around the house– Cups, kitchen utensils, letter magnets, fine motor tools small themed erasers, plastic easter eggs, bath toys, pencil toppers, pipe cleaners, and play food are also great accessories to include in the sensory bin.